Up to 200,000 Bonus Amplify Rewards Points - St.George Amplify Signature

 Although booking a flight using airline frequent flyer points doesn't directly activate the cover, using your card to pre-pay some of your hotel costs on the same trip could activate the same insurance protection instead (full details in the policy documents, which you should read).

-ANZ's line-up of insurance covers also extends to interstate flight inconvenience insurance, rental vehicle excess cover in Australia, and a 'best price guarantee scheme'.
+ANZ's line-up of insurance covers also extends to Purchase Protection Insurance, Rental Vehicle Excess in Australia Insurance, Transit Accident Insurance and Guaranteed Pricing Scheme cover.
 As always, refer to the policy documents to check that you qualify, and that the cover meets your needs.

 Airport lounge access:

 Relax in Virgin Australia's domestic airport lounges with complimentary access twice per year when flying onward on a Virgin Australia domestic flight.
-You'll receive your first lounge passes in the mail after spending at least $500 on eligible purchases within the first three months, and again every year thereafter.
+You can call ANZ to request your first lounge passes after spending at least $500 on eligible purchases within the first three months, and again every year thereafter.

 If you're already a Velocity Gold or Platinum frequent flyer or have lounge access already covered through another channel, you could either use these passes to bring in additional guests over and above your normal allowance – one complimentary guest for Velocity Gold, three complimentary guests for Velocity Platinum – or could gift them to friends or family members to use on their own travels.